 Dyana Williams’ career exceeds limitation.
 Whether showcasing her talents in broadcasting, print journalism and community activism or television producing & reporting, media coaching and lecturing, she’s remained a constant force in the entertainment industry for over four decades.

-Currently, Williams co-hosts “Soulful Sunday,” with Derrick Sampson, a weekly show broadcast via Radio One adult contemporary station, WRNB-FM, which won the Achievement in Radio Award for Best Weekend Show in Philadelphia.
-Each Sunday, 10am to 3pm, she can be found at 100.3 on the FM dial, deftly weaving the musical history born of her adopted hometown and other classic music – from Aretha Franklin, The Temptations to Teddy Pendergrass…and every artist in between.
+Williams co-hosted “Soulful Sunday,” with Derrick Sampson, a weekly show broadcast via Radio One adult contemporary station, WRNB-FM, which won the Achievement in Radio Award for Best Weekend Show in Philadelphia.
+A Philadelphia staple for years, each Sunday on 100.3 on the FM dial, she was deftly weaving the musical history born of her adopted hometown and other classic music – from Aretha Franklin, to The Temptations, to Teddy Pendergrass…and every artist in between.

 Affectionately named "The Ambassador of African-American Music" by American Express’ Departures magazine, the Harlem, New York native began her career at WHUR-FM in the Nation’s Capitol and later, journeyed back home to the top-rated station, WBLS-FM.
 After making history as the first African-American woman to join an on-air team in rock radio at WRQX-FM, she landed her first on-camera position as an entertainment reporter on “PM Magazine,” which aired on Washington, D.C.’s CBS affiliate, WUSA.